House passes War Powers Resolution in rebuke of Trump's actions against Iran

 The vote also came after Iran retaliated for the Soleimani killing by launching missiles at two military bases in Iraq that house American and Coalition troops.
 No casualties were reported.

-Fox News’ Alex Pappas, Chad Pergram and The Associated Press contributed to this report.
+Fox News’ Matt Leach, Alex Pappas, Chad Pergram and The Associated Press contributed to this report.